Updated May 30, 2023

 For that to happen, you need to rent out a virtual machine in order to test your framework.
 Therefore, you buy a cloud virtual machine from a cloud vendor like Amazon and use the billing system of pay as you use.

-The community releases new features and enhancements to the software every six months and is backed by IT powerhouses such as IBM, Oracle etc.
+The community releases new features and enhancements to the software every six months and is backed by IT powerhouses such as IBM, Oracle, etc.

-The open-stack project provides three main components as part of their project which going to help you to know more about the cloud computing basics and cloud computing benefits:
+The open-stack project provides three main components as part of their project which are going to help you to know more about the cloud computing basics and cloud computing benefits:

-Compute resources in the project provide for the developers entire set of APIs to enable them to develop different cloud applications.
+Compute resources in the project provide the developers an entire set of APIs to enable them to develop different cloud applications.
 To the general user and data center administrator, it provides a web interface to monitor the running virtual infrastructure.